 Classification of Award CGPA

 First Class Honours 3.50 or above

 Upper Second Class Honours 3.00 - 3.49

 Lower Second Class Honours 2.50 - 2.99

 Third Class Honours 2.00 - 2.49

-Pass 4 1.70 - 1.99
+Pass 1.70 - 1.99

-- 17.3.3 In all cases of classification of awards, the CGPAs cited above are indicative.
-The Dean has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs. - 17.3.4 College/School Deans classify awards with regard to, but not necessarily in strict conformity with, a student's CGPA.
+- 17.4.3 In all cases of classification of awards, the CGPAs cited above are indicative.
+The Dean has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs. - 17.4.4 College/School Deans classify awards with regard to, but not necessarily in strict conformity with, a student's CGPA. - 17.4.5 The above guidelines also apply in determining the classification of awards for a double degree, and the classifications to be awarded should be endorsed by both the College/School Deans concerned.